TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 ## Next Steps

 ### Short-term Tasks
+1. **Refactor Memory Initialization**: Modify `KernelInitializer.InitializeMemory` to use DI to resolve the `IMemoryDb` instance and return it alongside `IKernelMemory`.
+Update `Program.cs` to use this resolved instance and remove the `MemoryHelper` reflection logic.
-1. **Testing with Larger Datasets**: Test the system with larger Excel files to evaluate performance and accuracy
+2. **Testing with Larger Datasets**: Test the system with larger Excel files to evaluate performance and accuracy
-2. **Filter Generation Improvements**: Enhance the filter generation prompt to handle more complex queries
+3. **Filter Generation Improvements**: Enhance the filter generation prompt to handle more complex queries
-3. **Error Handling**: Continue improving error handling for edge cases in Excel processing
+4. **Error Handling**: Continue improving error handling for edge cases in Excel processing
-4. **Documentation**: Add more detailed documentation on the tabular data processing capabilities
+5. **Documentation**: Add more detailed documentation on the tabular data processing capabilities
-5. **Result Presentation**: Further enhance the result limiting feature with pagination or summarization options
+6. **Result Presentation**: Further enhance the result limiting feature with pagination or summarization options

 ### Medium-term Goals
 1. **Support for Additional File Formats**: Extend the tabular processing to other structured formats (CSV, JSON, etc.)